makersacademy/taster2.0/readme.md

 Taster 2.0
 ================
-Taster 2.0 is a new version of [the link](https://github.com/makersacademy/Taster/blob/master/post.md "Taster v1") The version 2.0 is longer and will be run during a full week end course.
+Taster 2.0 is a new version of [Taster v1](https://github.com/makersacademy/Taster/blob/master/post.md "Taster v1") The version 2.0 is longer and will be run during a full week end course.